Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install WIIC to cable.jpg" width="600">

 Plug the qWIIC adaper into place on the bottom six pins of the carrier board.
-Orientation shown in picture below:
+Orientation shown in picture below.
+There is also a closer picture in the next section.

 <img src="images/Install WIIC in place.jpg" width="600">